rohit12crj/Study-Notes/Kubernetes/notes.md

 service account

+In my eks cluster my payment pod needs to store data to AWS ebs .
+How can it do that explain with reference to service account, iam roles , csi driver . also if my pod az changes & my ebs volume is in different az how will it work then ?

 daemonset vs deployments ? when to use which with examples

 There is also a default namespace in k8s